elisa-tech/wg-aerospace/demos/docs/Build-cFS.md

 ### Apply necessary patch, build cFS, and load cFS build to QEMU emulation
 1) Move to parent directory of cFS cloned repo to apply patch `cd $ELISA_DEMO`

-2) From the parent directory of the cFS cloned repo, run the following command to apply the patch on cFS `patch -p1 < ../elisa_custom-cfs.patch`
+2) From the parent directory of the cFS cloned repo, run the following command to apply the patch on cFS `patch -p1 < elisa-custom-cfs.patch`

 #### Build cFS
-3) Move back to cFS directory to build cFS `cd cFS`
+3) Move back to cFS directory to build cFS `cd $ELISA_DEMO/cFS`

 4) Build cFS with following commands
 ```